AloozChips/OneUIEmojiPack/README.md

 *How the OneUI emoji pack displays.*

 ## OTA Support
 This module supports over-the-air (OTA) updates using [update.json](https://github.com/AloozChips/OneUIEmojiPack/blob/main/update.json).
-Once installed, it will notify you of new releases when connected to the internet, in the modules section of your root managing app."
+Once installed, it will notify you of new releases when connected to the internet, in the modules section of your root managing app.

 ## FAQ
 ### Q: Why aren't the emojis changing after installation?